Skip to content

 Working Shared Leads with Sierra Lead Ponds (Agent Guide)

-How to find, work, and claim leads from shared ponds
+How to find, work, and claim leads from shared ponds in the Sierra Interactive CRM.

-Are you a Manager or Primary Manager?
+Are you a Primary Manager or Manager?
 Looking to set up Lead Ponds instead of working them?
+Visit: Setting Up and Managing Sierra Lead Ponds (Manager Guide)

 Lead Ponds in Sierra make it easy for teams to collaborate on unassigned leads.
 Instead of routing every new lead directly to one agent, you can hold them in a shared “pond” — giving multiple team members a chance to review, claim, and work those leads quickly.